 Unlocking Your Team's Full Capabilities: Psychological Safety

-Psychological safety is recognized as a key differentiator in successful team performance.
+Psychological safety is recognized as a key differentiator in successful team performance and a foundational component for openness, creativity, and risk-taking.
 The challenge of leadership is how to foster that safety in their teams while also delivering against high (and frequently increasing) expectations.
 In this two-hour program we will briefly review the research to establish credibility, then quickly move to an experiential exercise where participants experience the presence and absence of psychological safety.

 From that awareness and experience, we discuss how to create psychological safety and enable high performance.
 The lessons learned or confirmed in this activity can be immediately applied to subsequent sessions, to daily work, and even personal relationships.
 This topic is even more critical now as the conversations we need for teams to be highly effective are fraught with risk, especially if psychological safety has not been adequately established.

 How can this course help a leader cultivate Psychological Safety?

 Psychological safety is a vital part of Humanistic Leadership, providing uniquely human insights, tools, and capabilities necessitated by workplace displacements brought about by advances in technology.
 USC Marshall Executive Education launched a provocative series that also includes courses on activating curiosity, mindfulness, inclusive leadership, and purpose-driven leadership.
 For more information, click the Humanistic Leadership Series link below

 WHO SHOULD ATTEND?
 Anyone who has responsibility for, or aspires to, leading people and teams.
 The content is appropriate for chief executives as well as early-career managers.
 The techniques and practices are applicable to any leader who wants the best from their people, and accurate information to make informed decisions.

 Live, Online: This 2-hour program is delivered by Zoom LIVE, and this format allows for spontaneous questions and answers for immediate clarification.